chanind/hanzi-writer-data/README.md

 - This data is licensed separately from the Hanzi Writer source code.
 - This allows users who wish to import character data in NPM to do so without forcing everyone to download the character data along with Hanzi Writer.
+- Publishing on NPM makes this data available on the [jsdelivr CDN](https://www.jsdelivr.com/package/npm/hanzi-writer-data), so data can be loaded via, for instance, https://cdn.jsdelivr.net/npm/hanzi-writer-data@latest/我.json.

 ## Usage